 I grew up in the neighborhood of Gloria, which is adjacent to Lapa, in Rio de Janeiro, Brazil.
 Queen of Lapa is my directorial debut, and the project is very personal to me.

-I have heard about Luana Muniz and her safe home for trans-sex workers living and working in Lapa ever since I was a child.
-My father, in fact, was a neighborhood negotiator at one point in the early 1990’s between the sex-workers and our neighborhood leaders.
-The sex workers, work on a street that joins Gloria and Lapa and the residents of Gloria were growing concerned about the activity.
-Needless to say, my father made all parties happy in the end and this lead to a greater understanding and harmony between the neighborhood and the sex workers.
+I have known about Luana Muniz and her safe home for transgender sex workers living and working in Lapa ever since I was a child.
+My father was a neighborhood negotiator at one point in the early 1990’s, and negotiated between the sex workers and our neighborhood leaders.

 The sex workers work on a street that joins Gloria and Lapa, and the residents of Gloria were growing concerned about the activity.
 Fortunately, my father managed to make all parties happy in the end, which led to greater cooperation and understanding between the neighborhood residents and the sex workers, who still work there to this day.
 My grandmother is a famous civil rights leader and revolutionary in Brazil, and I feel this project is my way of continuing her and my father's legacy of human rights advocacy.